j4mes12/SDPA_Coursework/Part1/Part1.md

 #### get_user_body

 This method gets the user's desired initial position.
-It also makes sure the input type is in the correct format and digits so we be effectively read in the user's input.
+It also makes sure the input type is in the correct format and that they are digits.
+This is so we can effectively read in the user's input.
 We also start by displaying the available locations in a grid.

 #### get_second_user_information